camfindlay/silverstripe-meetup-guide/en/07_Hackfest_guide.md

 For a good idea about 'hackathon' type events in general checkout out the useful [Hackathon Guide by Joshua Tauberer](https://hackathon.guide/)

 ## Before the hackfest
-* When you list your hackfest meetup on meetup.com make sure to let people know that it is a hackfest rather than a speaker based meetup.
+* When you list your hackfest on meetup.com make sure to let people know that it is a hackfest rather than a speaker based meetup.

 * Set the number of RSVPs to suit the venue you are using (we find hackfests are often smaller that the speaker based meetups).